janlindemans/better/README.md

 #>
 #>   Explanation:
 #>
-#> Note that, if the estimate has a minus sign, it indicates an increase in
+#> Note: If the estimate has a minus sign, it indicates an increase in behavioral
-#> behavioral risks.
+#> risks.
 #>
 #> We derive the estimate from the Cohen's d for nudge category "information"
-#> and behavior categor...
-[TRUNCATED] ...centage points, 95% CI
+#> and behavior category "health", which is 0.26, 95% CI [0.09, 0.43].
+Now, to
-#> [3.24, 15.49], divided by 15.33.
-This tells us the percentage decrease is 61.09
+#> calculate the percentage decrease, we make use of data on expo...
+[TRUNCATED] ...decrease is 61.09
 #> percent, 95% CI [21.15, 100.00].
 #>
+#> See:
+#> Global Burden of Disease Collaborative Network.
+Global Burden of Disease Study 2019 (GBD 2019) Results.
+Seattle, United States: Institute for Health Metrics and Evaluation (IHME), 2020.
+Available from https://vizhub.healthdata.org/gbd-results/.
+Effect:
+#>
+#> 61.1%, 95% CI [21.1, 100.0]
+#>
+#>   Parameters:
+#>
+#> behavior = health, nudge = information, rei = behavioral risks, location =
+#> Global, sex = both, age = all ages, year = 2019
+#>
+#>   Explanation:
+#>
+#> Note: If the estimate has a minus sign, it indicates an increase in behavioral
+#> risks.
+#>
+#> We derive the estimate from the Cohen's d for nudge category "information"
+#> and behavior category "health", which is 0.26, 95% CI [0.09, 0.43].
+Now, to
+#> calculate the percentage decrease, we make use of data on expo...
+[TRUNCATED] ...decrease is 61.09
+#> percent, 95% CI [21.15, 100.00].
+#>
+#> See:
+#> Global Burden of Disease Collaborative Network.
+Global Burden of Disease Study 2019 (GBD 2019) Results.
+Seattle, United States: Institute for Health Metrics and Evaluation (IHME), 2020.
+Available from https://vizhub.healthdata.org/gbd-results/.
+#>
+#>   Terms:
+#>
 #> Source: Institute for Health Metrics and Evaluation.
 Used with permission.
-#> All rights reserved.
-For details, including how to cite the source, call
+All rights reserved.
+For details, including how to cite the source, call `gbd_license()`.
-#> `gbd_license()`.
 ```

 This gives us a decrease of 0.6 percentage points.